ModelEarth/community/projects/intro.md

 <h4>Emissions Dashboard</h4>

 Georgia Tech, UGA, Emory and the Ray Anderson Foundation are developing an [Emissions Dashboard](https://cepl.gatech.edu/dashboardseminars) focused on local sources and sinks for greenhouse gas emissions.
-Drawdown Georgia uses the [Quarterly Workforce Indicators (QWI)](https://www.census.gov/data/developers/data-sets/qwi.html) along with the US Energy Information Administration (EIA) open API and [other datasets](https://cepl.gatech.edu/dashboardseminars) - some of which are also included in the USEEIO/Flowsa data pipeline.
+Drawdown Georgia uses the [Quarterly Workforce Indicators (QWI)](https://www.census.gov/data/developers/data-sets/qwi.html) along with the US Energy Information Administration (EIA) open API and other federal datasets - some of which are also included in the USEEIO/Flowsa data pipeline.

-EIA energy data and other [io data](../../io/about/api) are managed as flows for the USEEIO widgets in our site.
+Our site also uses the EIA energy data and other [io flow data](../../io/about/api) via the [USEEIO widgets](../../io/charts/).

 <!-- https://spatial.chat/s/QiqoChat2 -->